Without farmers we’d be starving, naked and homeless. We want women on farms around Australia to proudly declare ‘I am a farmer’

 Only two months after its February 2018 release on ABC, our recent 1-hour documentary FARMER NEEDS A ROBOT, has already attracted one million viewers across urban and rural regions, via traditional TV and on ABC’s digital platforms like iView.
 The film is also reaching many schools and universities via EnhanceTV, an educational video platform to give teachers access to curriculum-linked content.

 Ultimately we want to bring about structural change.
-The Invisible Farmer Project, funded by ARC (LP 160100555), will measure and track every shift towards their main goal: gender diversity.
+The study, funded by ARC (LP 160100555), will measure and track every shift towards their main goal: gender diversity.
 Its key indicator will be rising percentages of women representing on industry bodies.

 An enlightened Google search reflecting women’s rightful place in agriculture will be the perfect measure for changed public awareness.

 What is your education and outreach strategy?